Mapping Southwest’s fun, loving culture

 There’s a story about a little boy who lost his backpack on a Southwest flight.
 The Southwest stewardess took care of finding the lost backpack herself and moved heaven and earth until she did.

 She then sent it to the boy with a note sharing all the experiences that the bear went through while he was away.
-No-one instructed the employee to go that extra mile; it’s part of people’s attitude.
+No-one instructed the employee to go that extra mile; it’s part of people’s attitudes.

 You Might Also Like